OutSystems/docs-odc/src/eap/architecture/intro.md

 In the example of the Build Service in the [previous section](#platform), the compiled app generated is a **container image**.
 An instance of a container image is a container.

-The Build Service packages each app into a separate container, making the infrastructure resilient to individual resource-intensive app(s) that degrade the performance of other apps.
+The Build Service packages each container image into a separate container, making the infrastructure resilient to individual resource-intensive app(s) that degrade the performance of other apps.

-The auto scale controller replicates app containers running in each cluster of each of the Runtime stages across multiple availability zones (AZs) to ensure **high availability (HA)**.
+The auto scale controller replicates app containers running in each cluster of each of the Runtime stages across multiple availability zones to ensure **high availability (HA)**.
+An availability zone is a distinct location in the cloud that's engineered to be isolated from failure.

 ##### Auto scaling